Skip to main content

 • difficulty peeing

-Menstrual-related migraines usually happen from 2 days before the start of your period, to 3 days after.
+These migraine attacks usually happen from 2 days before the start of your period, to 3 days after.
+They are fairly predictable.

-These migraines are fairly predictable.
-It may be possible to prevent them using certain medicines.
+It may be possible to prevent them with:

-• non-steroidal anti-inflammatory drugs (NSAIDs) - such as ibuprofen
+• non-steroidal anti-inflammatory medicines (NSAIDs) - such as ibuprofen

 • triptans - medicines that reverse the widening of blood vessels

-You take these medicines as tablets 2 to 4 times a day from either the start of your period or 2 days before.
+You take the medicines as tablets 2 to 4 times a day from either the start of your period or 2 days before.
 You take them until your last day of bleeding.

 Content supplied by the NHS and adapted for Ireland by the HSE